Is there ever a time when the thought of pumpkin cookies doesn’t make you smile?

 You pick it up, and can feel how soft and moist they are.
 And with just one bite, you are hooked!

 The cookie melts in your mouth and the icing provides the perfect sweetness to the pumpkin flavor to make this cookie one of our favorites.

-But honestly, we only see these cookies on trays or in the stores for about 3, maybe at the tops, 4 months out of the year.
+But honestly, Just like Christmas Cut-out cookies, we only see these cookies on trays or in the stores for about 3, maybe at the tops, 4 months out of the year.

 I would imagine that is because everything pumpkin comes out as soon as the kids head back to school.
 Just look around you.

 Every coffee shop is filled with a menu of pumpkin spice everything.
-Donuts, lattes, coffee, and anything else that you can imagine.
+Donuts, lattes, coffee, ice cream, and anything else that you can imagine.

 And what about the home and garden stores.
 There are pumpkins lining every aisle and Halloween decorations, costumes, and candy on nearly every shelf.

 And by the time that the New Year comes around, all thinks pumpkin, and definitely all things cream cheese have all been forgotten.

 So for the last few months of the year, when the pie pumpkins are bountiful, we use them to make pumpkin cookies, pies, rolls, donuts, and even pumpkin cheesecake!

 What Your Need To Know About Making Pumpkin Cookies